A checklist on where to start, and what to do first

 Step 11.
 Management review

-After 3 to 6 months of Quality System operating, an internal audit and management review should be conducted (in purpose to assure suitability, adequacy and effectiveness of the QMS) and corrective measures implemented.
-These review and corrective measures should help improve Quality System (quality policy and quality objectives included).
+After 3 to 6 months of Quality System operating, an internal audit and management review should be conducted (in purpose to assure suitability, adequacy, and effectiveness of the QMS) and corrective measures implemented.
+These reviews and corrective measures should help improve the Quality System (quality policy and quality objectives included).

 The input to management review should include information on: